-With effect from 31 March 2022, the employer must involve the social and economic committee in the risk assessment, and drawing up and updating of the occupational risk assessment document.
+The employer must involve the social and economic committee in the risk assessment, and drawing up and updating of the occupational risk assessment document.
 The company's health and safety advisor, and workplace prevention and health agencies also contribute to the risk assessment.

-The employer may also use external stakeholders specializing in occupational risks (INRS, OPPBTP, ANACT, etc.).
+The employer may also use external stakeholders specializing in occupational risks (INRS, OPPB-TP, ANACT, etc.).